Escape Mediocrity: How To Become A Better Drummer

-Best of all, it’s free: You don’t need to buy a new bass drum pedal or snare to become a better drummer, you just need to sit at your drum kit and put some extra work in each week.
+Best of all, it’s free: You don’t need to buy a new bass drum pedal or snare to become a better drummer, and you don’t need to find the perfect drum wood for your sound, you just need to sit at your drum kit and put some extra work in each week.

 It’s easy to get lost when figuring out what to target.
 So below, we’ve covered the most commonly underdeveloped areas of a mediocre drummer’s game, and outlined exactly how to improve these.

 If you’ve never done some of these suggestions before, you’re guaranteed to be playing better after working on them.
 The more time you put in, the more you’ll get out of it.
 So let’s take a look!

 Become A Better Drummer: Left (Weak) Hand Development